-Previously they were traveling traders and carriers.
-They became traders after their land was not longer able to sustain agriculture.
-They used herds of bullocks to carry their goods for trade.
-However, with the advancement in the transportation industry, they have turned to other careers.
-Some make household articles and from cane or wild grass and weave mats.
+The Gawaria were shepherds, traveling traders and carriers.
+They became traders after their land was no longer able to sustain agriculture or grazing.
+They once used herds of bullocks and oxen to carry their goods for trade.
+However, with the advancement in the transportation industry, they have turned to other professions.
+Some make household articles from cane or wild grass and weave mats.
 Others work in the building trades especially in masonry.
 Their literacy level is very low so their job options are limited.

-* Pray for workers to take the Gospel message to each individual in the Gawaria community.
+Pray for loving workers to take the gospel message to the Gawaria community.

-* Pray the Lord will prepare them to understand, and to believe
+Pray the Lord will prepare the hearts of the Gawaria to understand and to believe the gospel.

 Pray for the Lord to bless the Gawaria people with adequate education and medical facilities.

 Pray for the Lord to bless the Gawaria people so abundantly that they will see he is the only one worthy of praise and worship.